-HashiCorp Cloud Platform (HCP) Consul enables you to quickly deploy Consul servers in AWS.
-As a fully managed service, it allows you to leverage Consul for service discovery or service mesh features while offloading the operational burden to the Site Reliability Engineering (SRE) experts at HashiCorp.
+HCP Consul enables you to quickly deploy Consul servers in AWS.
+As a fully managed service, HCP Consul allows you to leverage Consul for service discovery or service mesh features while offloading the operational burden to the Site Reliability Engineering (SRE) experts at HashiCorp.

 In this tutorial, you will deploy HCP Consul in a development environment.
-With the HCP portal guided quickstart, you will set up a HashiCorp Virtual Network (HVN) and HCP Consul with all the defaults.
+With the HCP portal guided quickstart, you will set up a HashiCorp Virtual Network (HVN) and HCP Consul with all default values.
 This will enable you quickly get hands-on with Consul, including accessing the UI with a public IP.

 You will need an HCP account.
 Previous experience with Consul is not required to get hands-on with a development deployment.

 »Deploy HCP Consul

-To get started, use the Guided quickstart on the Overview page in the HCP portal.
-Note, if you have an existing HCP Consul or HVN the Guided quickstart will not appear.
+To get started, use the Guided quickstart button on the Overview page in the HCP portal.
+Note, if you have an existing HCP Consul cluster or HVN the Guided quickstart button will not appear.

 Click the Deploy setup button to begin the deployment.
 While HCP Consul initializes, you will be directed to the Consul resource page.
 Note, this process can take up to 10 minutes.
 Once you see that the deployment is listed as Running on the Cluster tab, HCP Consul is fully deployed.

 The public configuration quickstart is only for development, but it is the quickest way to get hands on experience with HCP Consul.
-The quickstart deploys the HVN with the default CIDR block values and the Consul datacenter with all the defaults.
+The quickstart deploys the HVN with the default CIDR block values, and the Consul cluster with all the defaults.

 »Access the Consul UI

 Since HCP Consul is secure by default, you will need an ACL token to view any data in the UI.
-Generate a token that you can be used to log into the UI.
-Select the Generate token button on the Consul resource page, then copy the token from the pop-up.
+To generate a token that can be used to log into the UI, click the Generate token button on the Consul overview tab, and then copy the token from the pop-up.